 Steam is still probably the best cloud-based game library on PC.
-They have many titles from various categories, priced at the best rates, and available right away, assuming you can download it fast.
+They have many titles from various categories, priced at the best rates, and available immediately, assuming you can download them fast.

 Download speeds have been one of the problems for most gamers who buy digital copies of games.
 If you don’t have high-speed internet, you can be stuck for hours waiting for your game to download.